luruke/infinite-runner-code-golf/README.md

 # Infinite Runner Code Golf
 As little experiment I created an infinite runner game, trying to use less characters as possible.
-The result is a little game running in the browser, in just **510** character.
+The result is a little game running in the browser, in just **510** characters.

 [Demo](http://luruke.github.io/infinite-runner-code-golf/)